 The data subject may, at any time, prevent the setting of cookies through our website by means of a corresponding setting of the Internet browser used, and may thus permanently deny the setting of cookies.
 Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
 This is possible in all popular Internet browsers.
 If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.

-Our website uses 'Matomo' (formerly 'Piwik'), a web analytics service provided by InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand.
-Matomo stores cookies on your end device, which enable an analysis of your use of our website.
+Our website uses "Matomo" (formerly "Piwik"), a web analytics service provided by InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand.
+Matomo stores cookies on your terminal device that enable an analysis of your use of our website.
 The information collected in this way is stored exclusively on our server, namely the following data:

-- the website from which the user accessed the accessed website (referrer)
+- the website from which the user accessed the website (referrer)

-- the subpages that are called from the called web page
+- the subpages accessed from the accessed website

 - the time spent on the website